Advanced Apprenticeship in Customer Service (Level 3)

 Level 2 Functional Skills in English and Maths will also be undertaken unless exempt.
 These are assessed via online examinations and practical assessments.

-If the qualification is not completed by the planned end date you will be able to pay monthly direct debit payments to allow your apprentice to continue to receive support and course access until certification is achieved.
+If you have not achieved your qualification by the planned end date your employer will be able to pay monthly direct debit payments to allow you to continue to receive support and access to your course until certification of your award.